 The Company has maintained policies and procedures that ensured compliance with the Code and the related Financial Services Authority Listing Rule disclosure requirements.
 The Listing Rules of the UK Listing Authority require that companies report on the extent to which they comply with the Principles of Good Governance and Code of Best Practice.

-The Board believes the Company has been in full compliance with the provisions set out in the Code with the following exceptions:
+The Board believes the Company has been in full compliance with the provisions set out in the UK Corporate Governance Code, which was updated in September 2012, with the following minor exception:

-- B.2.3 The terms of appointment of the Non-Executive Directors are set out in their service contracts, for Lord Oxford is dated 1 January 2002, for Nigel Moore is dated 12 July 2007, for Dipesh Shah is dated 1 June 2008 and for Alastair Ferguson is dated 1 November 2011 and includes a termination notice of three months by either party.
+- B.2.3 The terms of appointment of the Non-Executive Directors are set out in their service contracts, which for Nigel Moore is dated 12 July 2007, for Lord Oxford is dated 1 January 2002, for Dipesh Shah is dated 1 June 2008, for Alastair Ferguson is dated 1 November 2011 and for Richard Murray is dated 1 January 2013 and includes a termination notice of three months by either party.
 However, the service contracts are for an indefinite term, not a finite term, subject to re-election on an as required basis.
-The Board continues to believe this is appropriate given the company size, Non-Executive skill set, and evaluation of performance and independence on an ongoing basis with regards to Non-Executives.
+The Board continues to believe this is appropriate given the company size, Non- Executive skill set, and evaluation of performance and independence on an ongoing basis with regards to Non-Executives.
 The Company continues to believe the unspecified term is reasonable.

 In considering that the Company is, other than as noted above, in full compliance, the Board notes that excluding the Chairman, independent Non-Executive Directors comprise less than 50% of the Board.
 The Board considers that the three other Non-Executive Directors are wholly independent.